-Distance education courses will be evaluated based on an assessment of student competencies, which is the same process as our in-person program.
+This distance education program will be evaluated based on an assessment of student competencies, as well as student job and graduate school placement, which is the same process as our in-person program.

 b) How will the evaluation results will be used for continuous program improvement?